The Learning Planet Academy

 Student at LPI (2025)

-The LPI has given me the opportunity to meet extraordinary people who are open-minded, passionate and curious (...)
-I've learnt to have the right to dare, to fail and to learn from it in order to move forward (...)
-This humanist, intellectual and cultural crossroads is always benevolent, even with the most eccentric profiles.
-Thanks to LPI, I've been able to inject so many innovative projects into my professional life! (...)
-Everyone has taken their own path, followed their own inspiration, sometimes groping and experimenting, but always with the ability to get off the beaten track, to try things out, with an innovative vision.
-These influences will only grow, for the benefit of a better world with leaders like these.
+LPI allowed me to meet extraordinary people — open-minded, passionate and curious (…) I learned that I have the right to dare, to fail, and to draw lessons from those experiences in order to move forward (…) This humanistic, intellectual and cultural crossroads is always supportive, even for the most unconventional profiles.
+Thanks to LPI, I have been able to bring so many innovative projects into my professional life! (…) Each person has followed their own path and inspiration, sometimes by trial and error and through experimentation, while keeping the ability to step off the beaten track and try new things with an innovative vision.
+These influences will only continue to grow, contributing to a world that will surely be better with such leaders

 Adrien Marck